 Write about something really boring in an entertaining way.

-Max joined the AMV Grad Scheme in 2012 after completing a History degree at Manchester University and has since worked on FedEx, Blackberry and most recently BT Sport.
+Max joined as a grad back in 2012 after completing a History degree at Manchester University and has since worked on FedEx, Blackberry, BT Sport and most recently Bacardi.
 He’s also helping to run grad recruitment this year and is open to bribes and flattery.

 Max would like to know: